Are Slip-and-Fall Cases Hard To Win?

 To prove that a defendant is at fault for a slip-and-fall accident, a plaintiff and their legal team will likely have to prove one of the following theories.

-The Property Owner Should Have Repaired the Condition But Did Not
+The Property Owner Should Have Remedied The Hazardous Condition, But Did Not

-Can I Recover If I Am Partially at Fault?
+Can I Seek Damages If I Am Partially At Fault?

 Comparative Fault